Mie aceh

 Mie aceh or mi aceh ("Aceh noodle") is an Acehnese curried spicy noodle dish.

 Ingredients

-The thick yellow noodle are served with slices of beef, goat meat, lamb, mutton, and seafood, such as shrimp or crab.
+The thick yellow noodles are served with slices of beef, goat meat, lamb, mutton, and seafood, such as shrimp or crab.
 They are served in rich, hot and spicy curry-like soup.
 The bumbu spice mixture consist of black pepper, red chili pepper, shallot, garlic, cardamom, caraway, cumin and star anise.
 The noodle and spices are cooked with bean sprouts, tomato, cabbage and celery.
-Mie Aceh usually uses thick yellow noodles, in similar size to Japanese udon noodle.
+Mie Aceh usually uses thick yellow noodles, in similar size to Japanese udon noodle and Italian spaghetti pasta.

 To ensure its authenticity, most of mie Aceh restaurant's noodles are home made.